ga4gh/vrs/docs/source/terms_and_model.rst

 * For a :ref:`Sequence` of length *n*:
    * 0 ≤ *interval.start* ≤ *interval.end* ≤ *n*
-   * interresidue coordinate 0 refers to the point before the start of the Sequence
+   * inter-residue coordinate 0 refers to the point before the start of the Sequence
-   * interresidue coordinate n refers to the point after the end of the Sequence.
+   * inter-residue coordinate n refers to the point after the end of the Sequence.
 * Coordinates MUST refer to a valid Sequence.
 VRS does not support referring to intronic positions within a transcript sequence, extrapolations beyond the ends of sequences, or other implied